 - Both the allowance amount and the formula vary based on pay frequency (weekly, semi-monthly, etc.) and whether the employee uses the single or married withholding rate.

-Form W-4 does not ask the employee about how many exemptions he or she intends to claim.
+Form W-4 for 2018 does not ask the employee about how many exemptions he or she intends to claim.
 Rather, it asks questions about the employee’s spouse and dependents, filing status, itemized deductions, and tax credits to arrive at a number of allowances.

 Ultimately, the appropriate number of allowances and resulting tax withheld are meant to get the employee as close as possible to breaking even, given the tax law in place each year.

-Under the new tax law, based on the same income, the new rates, higher standard deduction, and no exemptions, Steve’s tax liability for 2018 will be $4,418.
-If Steve’s employer implements the new 2018 withholding table for the first February pay period of 2018, total withholding for the year will be $4,554 (two pays at the old $242 rate and 22 pays at the new $185 rate).
+2019 federal withholding: Based on the Steve’s income, the 2019 tax rates, higher standard deduction, and no exemptions, Steve’s tax liability for 2019 will be $4,393.
+Steve’s employer will use the 2019 withholding table for the entire year.
+Total withholding for 2019 will be $4,390.

-Even though a new W-4 form is not required right now, in addition to the reasons mentioned above, employees may want to revise the number of allowances if they have personal changes (marriage, divorce, new baby, etc.), start a second job, receive other types of income such as dividends and capital gain, and so on.
+Even though providing a new W-4 form to a current employer is not required right now, in addition to the reasons mentioned above, employees may want to revise their W-4 if they have personal changes (marriage, divorce, new baby, etc.), start a second job, receive other types of income such as dividends and capital gain, and so on.